-The world around us is changing at a rapid pace in the field of technology, politics, and the labor market.
-To remain successful as an organization flexibility and agility are a must.
-In other words: it’s essential to have a growth-mindset within your organization.
-Because the organization of the future is a learning organization: a workplace where lifelong learning, continuous development and growth are primary objectives.
+The world of technology, politics, and the labor market is changing rapidly.
+To remain successful as an organization, flexibility and agility are a must.
+In other words, having a growth mindset within your organization is essential.
+The organization of the future is a learning organization: a workplace where lifelong learning, continuous development, and growth are primary objectives.

-A learning culture is central to a learning organization.
-Within a learning culture people dare to take risks and make mistakes, give each other feedforward and where the focus lies on growing together instead of performing individually.
-You can’t create such a culture from one day to the next, but you can contribute to it by taking these first steps:
+Having a learning culture is central to a learning organization.
+Within a learning culture, people dare to take risks and make mistakes, give each other feedforward and focus on growing together instead of performing individually.
+Of course, you can’t create such a culture from one day to the next, but you can contribute to it by taking these first steps:

 - Connect with your colleagues.
 By getting to know each other, also on a personal level, you will enhance the mutual bond and trust.
-That way you stimulate and contribute to a safe environment, which is essential for transparency, growth and close cooperation.
+That way, you’ll stimulate and contribute to a safe environment essential for transparency, growth, and close cooperation.

 - Give the right example: fail forward.
-Do not keep your mistakes to yourself, but share them with the others to share your learning opportunity.
-This can be a bit daunting at first, but eventually you will lower the barrier for sharing mistakes.
-Also celebrate successes on the other hand.
-By consciously celebrating successes you stimulate a positive growth-vibe.
+Do not keep your mistakes to yourself, but share them with others to share your learning opportunity.
+This can be a bit daunting at first, but eventually, you will lower the barrier for sharing mistakes.
+Also celebrate successes.
+By consciously celebrating successes, you’ll stimulate a positive growth vibe.

 - Share knowledge and insights on a daily basis.
-This does not necessarily have to be work-related; it can be a book recommendation, but your favorite recipe or a dancing move is also possible.
+These do not necessarily have to be work-related; it can be a book recommendation, your favorite recipe, or a dance move.
 Make it a habit to share interesting and fun things with others.
-For example, organize learning-lunches, give a small workshop prior to the Friday happy hour or become a mentor of a new colleague.
-It will also help to write down what you have learned on a daily basis.
+For example, organize learning lunches, give a small workshop prior to the Friday drinks, or become a mentor of a new colleague.
+It may also help to write down what you have learned on a daily basis.

 Do you have any questions?
 Call Jobtraining on 0204230603 or email us.